 There are ways around this of course, and it’s best to engage with important guests early on.
 This might involve offering to help with expenses or even choosing a date or destination that’s going to be accessible and affordable for all.

 Another common solution is to plan an at-home reception and invite a larger number of guests.
 This can be as simple or as formal as you like and is a great way to ensure that everyone feels included in your celebrations.

 2) You Will Be Planning Your Wedding Remotely

 If you’re someone who has very specific ideas and you like to be across all of the details, a destination wedding might pose some challenges for you.

-Unless you’re planning a pre-wedding visit, it won’t be possible to actually view table settings, floral arrangements and decorations, or sample the menu in person ahead of the day.
-Trust in your local wedding vendors is key, so if it’s important to you to manage every last detail, you may find that wedding planning quickly becomes a stressful process.
+Unless you’re planning a pre-wedding visit, it won’t be possible to actually view table settings and floral arrangements, or sample the menu in person ahead of the day.
+Trust in your local wedding vendors is key when planning a destination wedding.
+So, if it’s important to you to manage every last detail, you may find that wedding planning quickly becomes a stressful process.

 3) Your Wedding May Not Be Legal

-Another point to consider is the legality of the wedding ceremony at your chosen destination.
-Not all marriages will be legally recognized in your home country.
-Of those that are, some may involve a very lengthy application process or have certain residency requirements prior to the wedding day.
+Another point to consider is that not all foreign marriages will be legally recognized in your home country.
+And of those that are, some may involve a very lengthy application process or have certain residency requirements prior to the wedding day.